Doha News

-Doha News is an online news blog started in March 2009 by two American journalists, Shabina Khatri and Omar Chatriwala.
+Doha News is an online news site started in March 2009 by two American journalists, Shabina Khatri and Omar Chatriwala, as a Twitter account.
+It later became a Tumblr blog, then finally a website in 2012.
 It is based in Qatar and provides its readers with daily reports on breaking domestic and international news stories.
-It gained considerable popularity in May 2012 when it became the first news outlet in Qatar to report on the Villaggio Mall fire.
+It gained considerable popularity in May 2012 when it became the first news outlet in Qatar to report on the fatal May 2012 fire at Villaggio Mall.

+By late 2016, Doha News had become the most popular local news platform in Qatar, and was widely considered to be the only independent and reliable source for news within Qatar, covering sensitive issues and expressing criticism of the government.

+In November 2016, Qatari authorities blocked access to the website from within the country.
+The official claim was that the reason was lack of proper licensing, but this was widely rejected as an excuse for censorship.

+In May 2020 Doha News was allowed to relaunch in Qatar, with a different team and under an unspecified new owner.
+The Global Investigative Journalism Network noted in 2021 that since 2017 Doha News has "toned down its critical reporting", but added that it does still "provide a welcome relief from the seven newspapers in the country that practice extreme censorship".

 History

 Shabina Khatri, founder of Doha News, giving a presentation on her experience with blogging.

+Founding and website launch

 In March 2009, Shabina Khatri created the Doha News account on Twitter.
-She and her husband, Omar Chatriwala, went on to launch a stand-alone website.
+It later became a Tumblr blog, then, in 2012, Khatri and her husband, Omar Chatriwala, went on to launch a stand-alone website.
 It was the first digital news outlet established in the country.
 They have stated that their aim is to create a media platform in which they could engage the audience in a manner dissimilar to traditional forms of media.